 - Consult your doctor and friends who have gone through this stage.
 They will be able to give you good advice.

-What about Birth Control Methods?
+What About Birth Control Methods?

 Having unprotected sex immediately after childbirth can increase the chances of getting pregnant multifold.
 To start off with, do not forget to use condoms every time you have sex.

-You can also consider going for the medium to long-term birth control measures such as use of intrauterine devices.
+You can also consider going for the medium to long-term birth control measures such as the use of intrauterine devices.

 Problems You Need to Look Out For